The Seriously Outrageous Cost of Prediabetes & Type 2

 Why is that bad?

-Well, if you don’t know you have prediabetes, you aren’t going to be doing anything to prevent it from becoming type 2 diabetes.
+Well, if you don’t know you have prediabetes or type 2, you aren’t going to be doing anything to prevent it from progressing.

-To put that into perspective, that’s roughly the same amount of people who own a pet!
-It’s one-third of the US population.
-84 million people in families who are shouldering the healthcare burden, the emotional burden, and the very real everyday cost of prediabetes burden.
+To put that into perspective, that’s more than one-third of the U.S. population shouldering the healthcare burden, the emotional burden, and the very real everyday cost of having high blood sugars burden.

-If that doesn’t scare you a bit, I don’t know what will.
-Because as a diabetes educator and a healthcare professional, it chills me to the bone when I think about the sheer numbers of people who are affected and the even greater numbers of friends and family who are also impacted by this disease.
+As a diabetes educator and a healthcare professional, it chills me to the bone when I think about the sheer numbers of people who are affected (and don’t even know it) and about the even greater numbers of friends and family who are also impacted by this disease.

 You have the opportunity to take decisive and informed action.

-You have an opportunity to make your own choices when it comes to lifestyle changes that will positively impact your prediabetes condition.
+You have an opportunity to make your own choices when it comes to lifestyle changes that will positively impact your health.

 But you do.